wiegerw/aitools/README.md

 A number of command line tools is included.

 * `buildgef` build a generative forest from a random forest
+* `datasetinfo` print information about a dataset
 * `learndt` learn a binary decision tree from a dataset
 * `learnrf` learn a random forest from a dataset
-* `makedataset` generate a dataset with given distributions for the features
+* `makedataset` generate an artificial dataset with given distributions for the features
-* `pc` contains some algorithms operating on probabilistic circuits
+* `pc` execute algorithms on probabilistic circuits
 * `samplepc` generate samples of a probabilistic circuit

 ## Documentation